ropensci/roweb3/content/blog/2023-11-24-news-november-2023/index.md

 The following  package recently became a part of our software suite:

 + [fastMatMR](https://docs.ropensci.org/fastMatMR), developed by Rohit Goswami: An interface to the fast_matrix_market C++ library, this package offers efficient read and write operations for Matrix Market files in R. It supports both sparse and dense matrix formats.
 Peer-reviewed at ROpenSci (<https://github.com/ropensci/software-review/issues/606>).
 It is available on [CRAN]( https://CRAN.R-project.org/package=fastMatMR).
-It has been [reviewed](https://github.com/ropensci/software-review/issues/606) by Øystein Sørensen, and Ildikó Czeller.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/606) by Øystein Sørensen and Ildikó Czeller.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).